karthik-vi/MinariRL/README.md

 9. **Combining Datasets:** Merging multiple datasets (e.g., human + expert) via the CLI.
 10. **Custom Dataset Creation:** Using the `DataCollector` wrapper to record new offline datasets from live Gymnasium environments (demonstrated with `CartPole-v1`).

+## Installation
+To run this notebook locally, ensure you have Python installed, then install the required dependencies:
 ```bash
 pip install minari[all] gymnasium